The Mont Blanc Cross June 27th 2015

 Place du Mont-Blanc : Mont-Blanc Marathon Base Camp

-At the end of June 6500 runners and over 13000 of their supporters are expected in Chamonix for the Mont-Blanc Marathon weekend.
-The race expo that reunites sports manufacturers and the different trail races found throughout the world will open their doors on the Place du Mont-Blanc on June 25, 26 & 27 2015.
-Free entry for everyone, the expo provides an area to purchase last minute items for the race and to also discover the latest summer trends.
+At the end of June, 6500 runners and over 13000 of their supporters are expected in Chamonix for the Mont-Blanc Marathon weekend.
+The race expo that reunites sports manufacturers and the different trail races found throughout the world will open their doors on the Place du Mont-Blanc on June 25th, 26th & 27th 2015.
+Free entrance for everyone, the expo provides an area to purchase last minute items for the race and to also discover the latest summer trends.

 The race-bib pick-up (previous years at the ENSA gymnasium) will be positioned at the Place du Mont-Blanc square in a big tent especially erected for the occasion.

-Safety will be reinforced for runners, users of the D1506 road, and local villagers
+Safety will be reinforced for runners, users of the D1506 road, and local residents

 The only downfall in 2013 was crossing the D1506 road at Tre le Champs (road between Argentiere and Vallorcine, between France and Switzerland).
 18 runners per minute crossed the road during the Mont-Blanc Cross and Marathon causing traffic for drivers in Argentiere.
 The installation of a bridge at the Tre le Champs parking lot will allow all vehicles (trucks, buses) to circulate and will guarantee access for rescuers in case of problems at the villages of Tre le Champs, Buet and Vallorcine.